PLATA Inversiones

 The impact went beyond a single page; this work helped define how PLATA talks about investing.
 The voice, structure, and content system we built are now used across future product launches, and I’m proud to have helped lay that foundation.

 Good content doesn’t just clarify, it scales.
-This one did both
+This one did both.

 What’s next?